The Department of Public Works is responsible for a broad array of services within the City.

 In the event of severe weather, we also provide storm damage pickup for downed limbs and trees.
 We do ask that all brush be brought to the curb and stacked in one direction to make pickup easier and safer for our crews.
 Do not place brush in the street.

 Christmas tree pickup is provided to all City streets in January of each year.
-Please check the local newspaper, most recent publication of the City Newsletter and/or local radio stations for the specific pick up dates.
+Please check the local newspaper and/or local radio stations for the specific pick up dates.
 Trees must be curbside, with no bags, decorations or stands attached.
-The mulch from these operations is free to all city residents.

 The City has over 140 vehicles and pieces of equipment in its fleet, the majority of which are all serviced at our facility.
 Our crews maintain all City-owned buildings as well.